-Avvo has over 84,752 in-depth profiles on attorneys specializing in Real Estate matters.
+Avvo has over 105,481 in-depth profiles on attorneys who handle Real Estate matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.

 Practice Area of Attorney | We make it easy to find a local lawyer with experience in your legal concern by showing both practice area and location.

 Professional Misconduct (if present) | Avvo provides the most accurate and up-to-date information about lawyers, including if attorneys have been disciplined by a state licensing authority.

 Contact Options | Avvo makes it easy to get in touch with a lawyer by providing the contact option that's best for you.
 Call, email or visit their website today.

 A commercial real estate attorney will assist you in negotiating the terms of a lease or the purchasing of an office, retail, or warehouse space, while also making sure you are legally protected.
 When renting or purchasing a space, the lawyer will help you comply with landlord/tenant law, handle common new construction disputes and claims, resolve disputes over zoning and land use, and minimize tax issues.

 A construction/development law firm will assist with big development projects and the many parts involved, including the different parties, regulations, and permits.
 These attorneys will ensure developers have met the necessary requirements, including submitting an environmental impact statement, holding public hearings, and obtaining local government agency approval.